OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/drivers/doe_driver.rst

     :layout: code

 In this case, the model itself requires two processors, so in order to run cases concurrently we need to allocate at least four processors in total.
-With four processors we can run two cases at a time, which is done by specifying :code:`options['parallel']=2`.
+We can allocate as many procs as we have available, however the number of procs must be a multiple of the number of procs per model, which is 2 here.
+Regardless of how many processors we allocate, we need to tell the `DOEDriver` that the model needs 2 processors, which is done by specifying :code:`options['procs_per_model']=2`.
+From this, the driver figures out how many models it can run in parallel, which in this case is also 2.

 The `SqliteRecorder` will record cases on the first two processors, which serve as the "root" processors for the parallel cases.